norcams/winch/docs/intro_checkout.rst

 Vagrantfile
 ~~~~~~~~~~~

-winch uses a fairly advanced Vagrantfile that loads configuration for
+Winch uses a fairly advanced Vagrantfile that loads configuration for
 multiple VMs.
 To be able to quickly change VM settings have a look
 at the nodes.yaml file inside the vagrant folder.
 Here we've specified
 several node settings for different VMs, like CPU, memory, networks and so